ACCT 152. Introduction to Financial Accounting. 3 Units.

 ACCT 610.
 Seminar in Empirical Accounting Research.
 3 Units.

 ACCT 611.
-Applications of Information Economics in Management and Accounting.
+Disclosure and Financial Markets.
 3 Units.

 ACCT 612.
 Financial Reporting Seminar.
 3 Units.